luodongseu/dartboot/README.md

 }
 ```

+## Annotations

+- `@Bean` | `@bean` Class will be scanned to register into application context and the default non args constructor will be invoked before application started
+- `@RestController([path])` A api endpoint class.
+All rest api will entry to these classes which annotated with this. `path` is the endpoint root url path, normally it could like `/abc/def`.
+Also the default non args constructor will be invoked before application started

 ## Configurations

 - `profile.active` Active profile identifier which used to discover config extend config file.
 For example , value is `dev`, then application will load `config-dev.yaml` in resources directory